Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/00-test-client.md

 We have several different things we can test.
 A couple print to the console, some add to the database, some retrieve data from the database, and a couple do more than one of these.
 This should be a good sample of tests for us to run to test our connection.

 ### scripts.js
 Enter the following code into the `scripts.js` file.
 There's a lot here, so we're gonna break it into two sections, then focus on each individual function.
-We'll talk about it in a minute.

 ```js
 /********************